Milton line

-The Milton line is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+Milton is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
 It extends from Union Station in Toronto to Milton, by way of Mississauga.
+It opened on October 25, 1981.

+Trains on the Milton line run in the peak direction during peak periods.
+The Ontario government, through its crown agency Metrolinx, is working to have more train service along the Milton line over the next decade, through the GO Expansion program.
+During peak hours, trains would run in peak direction every 15 minutes along this line.
+The Milton line is the fourth-busiest GO Transit line in the rail network.

 History

-The Canadian Pacific Railway strongly resisted all efforts to put passenger trains on company-owned tracks to avoid disturbance of freight activity into Toronto.
-Due to the 1979 Mississauga train derailment and efforts made by Mississauga Mayor Hazel McCallion, there was increased pushback for a passenger train line.
-McCallion and Mississauga city council threatened to sue CP for the cost of the emergency services and mass evacuation caused by the derailment on the CPR line near Mavis Rd.
-As part of the compromise that got the suit dropped, CP agreed to drop its long-standing objection to passenger service on its freight line.
+GO Transit explored expansion options along the Canadian Pacific Railway line through what is now Mississauga and Halton as early as 1969, but planning started in 1975 with negotiations with municipal governments and the Canadian Pacific Railway.
+Station location selection was completed in March 1977 as was the acquisition of the lands for the Dixie GO Station and the line received formal approval from the Management Board in 1978.
+However, due to equipment shortages and earlier funding pressures the opening date was moved from 1979 to 1981.

 Following a promotional opening on Sunday October 25, 1981, regular service began the following Monday.
 Six trips were operated from 2002–2009 and five before this.
 From 2009–2011, there were seven inbound and seven outbound train trips daily.
 An eighth train was added to the morning and afternoon runs in 2011 and a ninth train started on January 5, 2015.
 On February 25, 2016, a tenth train was announced for the 2016–17 fiscal year, as part of the 2016 Ontario budget process.

-The Ontario government is working with Metrolinx to have more train service along the Milton line, known as the GO Transit Regional Express Rail, over the next decade.
-During peak hours, trains would run in peak direction every 15 minutes along this line.

-Waterloo Region

 Bus service was expanded into the cities of Cambridge, Kitchener and Waterloo in October 2009.
 Several bus routes operate between the University of Waterloo and Wilfrid Laurier University in Waterloo, the Charles Street Transit Terminal in Kitchener, and the Cambridge SmartCentre shopping centre to the Square One Bus Terminal in central Mississauga, including a small number of trips connecting with the train service at Milton GO Station.